RockmanR/EventCrowd3/README.md

 - Replace the seed words that you have copied into the mnemonic in the second line.
 - you are done!

->NOTE: in case you faced issue regarding HDwallet:
-> open the terminal and go to the project folder
-> then type `npm install truffle-hdwallet-provider`. but i don't think you need to do this step.

-to learn more about Infura connection with Truffle, you can go to this [link](https://truffleframework.com/tutorials/using-infura-custom-provider).

 ## Walkthrow